 The marbled murrelet, a pigeon-sized seabird, is a federally 'threatened' species covered by the Washington State Department of Natural Resources' (DNR's) Trust Lands Habitat Conservation Plan (HCP).
 DNR has operated with an interim murrelet conservation strategy since the approval of its HCP by the US Fish and Wildlife Service in 1997, when scientific knowledge about the murrelet was limited.
 Marbled murrelet ecology and habitat use were not well understood, particularly in relation to nesting habitat in DNR-managed forests.

-Development is under way on the strategy for the six Western Washington HCP Planning Units: Straits, Olympic Experimental State Forest, South Coast, Columbia, South Puget, and North Puget.
+DNR is working with the US Fish and Wildlife Service (USFWS) on a long-term Marbled Murrelet Conservation Strategy for DNR's six Western Washington HCP Planning Units: Straits, Olympic Experimental State Forest, South Coast, Columbia, South Puget, and North Puget.

-As materials are ready for public review, they will be posted here and on the SEPA Center website.
-If you would like to be notified about opportunities to give input during the formal environmental review process for this proposal, send your e-mail address to email@example.com.
+As materials are ready for public review, they will be posted here and on DNR's SEPA Center website.
+If you would like to be notified about opportunities to give input during the formal environmental review process for this proposal, send your email address to firstname.lastname@example.org.
 If you are interested in general updates on the status of the planning process, send your name and contact information to email@example.com.

 Photo credit: Nick Hatch, USFS PNW Research Station